1. Activities of everyday living

 - To teach children numerals between 1 to 10 and quantities.

-Many, other sensorial materials are directly and indirectly introduced to children as well such as the concepts of shape and dimension, the number and metric measurement system.
+Many, other sensorial materials of our curriculum, are directly and indirectly introduced to children as well such as the concepts of shape and dimension, the number and metric measurement system.

 4. Learning the first principles of Literacy